alexcarpenter/ibrewmyown.coffee/src/interviews/2025-02-10-matthew-spade.md

 ## Who are you and what do you do?

-I’m a 30 something Digital Content Created based in Blackpool, UK, specialising in Design, Interiors, Personal Style, Lifestyle and Travel, with an emphasis on the creative community, discovery of smaller brands and culture.
+I’m a 30 something Digital Content Creator based in Blackpool, UK, specializing in Design, Interiors, Personal Style, Lifestyle and Travel, with an emphasis on the creative community, discovery of smaller brands and culture.
 I work on bits on my own channel along with contributing to others like It’s Nice That, as well as creating photo, video and written content for brands.

 ## What does your brewing setup look like?